Owl Limpet Shell, Lottia gigantea

 Owl Limpet Shell, Lottia gigantea.
 Shell collected off the beach in the greater Agua Verde area, Baja California Sur, April 2018.
 Size: 8.0 cm (3.1 inches) x 6.0 cm (2.4 inches).
 Collection and photographs courtesy of Barry Mastro, Escondido, California.

-Owl Limpets are found attached to wave-swept rocks in the upper intertidal zone and they are often associated with mussel beds.
-They range from Washington State to San Ignacio Lagoon, Baja California Sur.
-This species has not been documented in the Sea of Cortez.
+Habitat and Distribution: Owl Limpets are found attached to wave-swept rocks in the mid to upper intertidal zone and they are often associated with mussel beds.
+They are a temperate to subtropical Eastern Pacific species that are found in Mexican waters of the Pacific Ocean within a limited range.
+They are found along the west coast of the Baja Peninsula from the California border south to San Ignacio Lagoon, Baja California Sur.
+They have not been found in the Sea of Cortez.